 A Master Plan for Lord Hill was first published in 1988 and updated again in 1996.
 Parks is looking to transition this Master Plan into a Site and Management Plan which will establish the trail system plan and include future improvements such as expanded parking options and restrooms.
 Drafting the Site and Management Plan will entail that Parks undergo multiple land use studies such as Critical Area delineation, geo-tech analysis and traffic impact studies.

 After additional research, input from mountain bike and equestrian groups, and preliminary public input, Parks will not be pursuing either a segregated Mountain Bike or Equestrian Park.
-The trail system at Lord Hill Regional Park will continue to be multi-use, however, approximately 6 miles of trails will be decommissioned, some existing mountain bike trails will be improved or re-routed, and new equestrian trails in the Southeast corner of the park and near Temple Pond are currently being reviewed and evaluated.
+The trail system at Lord Hill Regional Park will continue to be multi-use, however, approximately 4 miles of trails will be decommissioned, some existing mountain bike trails will be improved or re-routed, and new equestrian trails in the Southeast corner of the park and near Temple Pond are currently being reviewed and evaluated for permitting.

 Site and Master Plan Goals

 - New equestrian trails